Cloud Forensics for Incident Evidence

 Cloud forensics is the collection and analysis of evidence from cloud services, identities, workloads, and logs during a security investigation.

 Cloud forensics is the collection and analysis of evidence from cloud services, identities, workloads, and logs during a security investigation.
-In plain language, it is forensics adapted to cloud environments where evidence often lives in APIs, service logs, storage events, and rapidly changing infrastructure.
+In plain language, it is forensics adapted to cloud environments where evidence often lives in APIs, service logs, object storage events, and short-lived infrastructure.

 Why It Matters

 Cloud forensics matters because cloud environments create different evidence patterns than traditional on-premises systems.
-Identity events, control-plane actions, storage activity, and short-lived resources can all matter more than a simple server image alone.
+Identity events, control-plane actions, storage activity, and short-lived resources can matter more than a server image alone.

 It also matters because cloud evidence may be distributed across multiple services and accounts.
 Teams need a clear way to gather what happened without assuming that traditional server-centric investigation methods will be enough.